-United Nations Secretary‑General António Guterres has welcomed a new commitment from the United States, which has pledged an initial $2 billion to support the UN’s emergency humanitarian operations worldwide.
+United Nations (UN) Secretary‑General António Guterres has welcomed a new commitment from the United States, which has pledged an initial $2 billion to support the UN’s emergency humanitarian operations worldwide.

 According to a statement released by the Secretary‑General’s office, the funding will significantly strengthen the UN’s ability to reach people facing life‑threatening crises, from conflict zones to regions hit by natural disasters.